ray17n/smart_reservations/README.md

 ### Currently working
   - Reservations:
-    - After submitting, add more info to the message to the administrator.
+    - After submitting, add more info into the message to the administrator.
-    - After submitting, add more info to the message to the client.
+    - After submitting, add more info into the message to the client.
-    - Improve internal storage data when submitting a new reservation.
     - Improve workflow when creating a new reservation with an admin account.
+    - Improve editing functionality.
+    - Improve status workflow.
   - Accommodation units:
-    - Not available when unpublished.
     - Show a calculated rate sample applying the multiplier rate.
   - Rates per night.
 Improve entry data workflow.
   - When making a reservation, control if user goes back with the back button of the web browser.